Fort Stewart officials identify soldiers killed in training accident

 The impact of Sunday’s incident is certainly being felt off of the base.

-Many members of the community told News 3 the accident is too heartbreaking to talk about.
-But city leaders say they have a duty now to the families as they grieve for their loved ones.
+Many members of the community told News13’s sister station WSAV News 3 the accident is too heartbreaking to talk about.
+But, city leaders say they have a duty now to the families as they grieve for their loved ones.

 “Everybody is just trying to figure out what can we do to help,” said Kimberly Moore, of the Liberty County Chamber of Commerce, adding, “To think that it was just a training exercise to prepare them to go off and keep our country safe — I don’t know if it hurts differently because they still won’t be able to come home to their family and friends.”